-Against this backdrop, Carey Olsen advised on launch of Jersey's first ICO in December 2017, ARC Reserve Currency.
-ARC is an asset-backed "stablecoin" crypto-currency which is designed to act like a currency without the volatility spikes one sees in other cryptocurrencies such as Bitcoin.
-Against a very tight timeline, and with other competitor coins about to be launched, Carey Olsen worked closely with the JFSC to ensure that the ARC coin launched ahead of time and with a degree of regulatory scrutiny which should give prospective purchasers a degree of comfort that is not available in other jurisdictions.
-Very recently, Carey Olsen built on its ICO expertise by advising on AX1 token, an ICO designed to raise capital for investment in a crypto-currency mining operation based in the UK.
+Against this backdrop, Carey Olsen advised on the launch of Jersey's first ICO in December 2017, ARC Reserve Currency.
+ARC is an asset-backed "stablecoin" cryptocurrency, which is designed to act like a currency without the volatility spikes one sees in other cryptocurrencies such as Bitcoin.
+Carey Olsen worked closely with the JFSC to ensure that the ARC coin launched ahead of time and with a degree of regulatory scrutiny that should give prospective purchasers a degree of comfort not available in other jurisdictions.
+Subsequently, Carey Olsen built on its ICO expertise by advising on AX1 token, an ICO designed to raise capital for investment in a cryptocurrency mining operation based in the UK.

-In both instances, the JFSC adopted a purposive and pragmatic approach to approving the ICOs, focusing on consumer protection and anti-money laundering and having regard to the fact that ICO promoters want to use a Jerseyincorporated issuer because of Jersey's reputation as a wellregulated and reputable jurisdiction.
+In both instances, the JFSC adopted a purposive and pragmatic approach to approving the ICOs, focusing on consumer protection and anti-money laundering whilst recognising that ICO promoters use a Jersey-incorporated issuer due to Jersey's reputation as a well-regulated and reputable jurisdiction.

-In order to give prospective ICO investors a degree of disclosure and comfort that may not be available in many other jurisdictions - and being mindful of the guiding principle pursuant to which the JFSC discharges its functions as the Island's financial services regulator - the JFSC sets out certain requirements on an ICO issuer.
+In order to give prospective ICO investors a degree of disclosure and comfort that may not be available in many other jurisdictions, the JFSC sets out certain requirements on an ICO issuer.